 First Nations Kitchen: Traditional indigenous meals and organic produce shared in an inclusive, welcoming environment every Sunday 4-5 pm at All Saints Indian Mission.

-First Nations Kitchen is primarily a justice-focused, Gospel-based ministry.
-Its primary intent is to provide food to indigenous people who would not otherwise have access to high-quality, fresh organic food in an environment of radical hospitality and cultural empowerment.
+First Nations’ Kitchen (FNK) is an outreach program of All Saints’ Episcopal Indian Mission in Minneapolis which opened on Nov.
+2, 2008.
+FNK is a justice-focused, Gospel-based ministry.
+Our main intent is to provide healthy food to indigenous people, and to all, who would not otherwise have access to high-quality, fresh and organic food.
+We work with care to create an environment of radical hospitality and cultural empowerment.

 FNK serves fare based on the ancestral diet of the First Nations people of Minnesota (bison, venison, turkey, walleye, wild rice, etc.).
 Every week we glean donated organic produce which we clean and prep as needed for cooking into meals or for sharing in produce bags.
 FNK strives to model environmentally sustainable practices in all aspects of our program.
 First Nations Kitchen is a ministry led by indigenous people for indigenous people.
 We practice relationship building and creative partnership in every part of our work, driven by our shared beliefs that respecting the dignity of all and breaking bread together is vital to our community.